 Secondly, the radial face of the TAD allows a true radial pattern.
 This is required if entrainment (and subsequent draft and temperature variation) is to be avoided.
-In the past, all available flush or semi-flush faced types have a multi-jet, rather than a radial displacement pattern.
+In the past, all available flush, or semi-flush faced types have a multi-jet, rather than a radial displacement pattern.
 This results in induction, potential contaminant injection, and uneven room air velocities and temperatures.
-Flush face designs therefore all provided a compromise.
-After 8 months of development Krueger has finally developed a design of a non-intrusive radial flow diffuser that overcomes these limitations, the RadiaFlo Critical Environment Diffuser.
+So in short, all existing flush face designs have provided a compromise.
+After eight months of development, Krueger has finally developed a design of a non-intrusive radial flow diffuser that overcomes these limitations - namely the RadiaFlo Critical Environment Diffuser.